rcdosado/IUCN-Redlist-Scraper/README.md

 ### How do I get set up? ###

 * Summary of set up
  - just clone , and install libraries in requirements.txt (use pip)
-- see example.py
+ - see example.py for quick look of use
-- see tests/iucn_tests.py for usage
+ - see tests/iucn_tests.py for tests